MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 ## Teams for Government clouds

- Teams is compatible with all Microsoft 365 Government environment, but the capabilities and features vary for each government tenant.
-Certain Teams features that are available in a commercial tenant might not be accessible in a government tenant.
-Due to security and compliance, some capabilities and features are restricted while others take time to roll out in a government tenant.

-### Teams apps and capabilities for Government clouds
+ Teams is compatible with all Microsoft 365 Government environment, but the capabilities and features vary by tenant.
+Some features available in commercial tenants may not be accessible in government ones due to security and compliance restrictions, while others features take time to roll out.
+Understanding supported Teams apps and capabilities is crucial for effective utilization within government tenants.

-Understanding the Teams apps and capabilities supported by each government tenant is crucial for effective utilization of Teams within government tenants.
-The following table includes the Teams apps and their support for GCC, GCC High, DOD, and Gallatin:
+The following table details the Teams apps and capabilities for GCC, GCC High, DOD, and Gallatin:

 | &nbsp; | GCC | GCC High | DOD | Gallatin |
 |-------------|---------|---|---|---|